Lorilandly/BFAct/README.md

 This is the source code for the paper [link to paper] by Haoan Li and Haojia Kong

-In this work, we propose a method for reducing model overconfidence on OOD data.
+In this work, we propose BFAct for reducing model overconfidence on OOD data.

 ## Usage